 Be Ready for Test Day: - "The ACT is based on what you learn in high school, but a variety of ACT test prep options are available to help you feel comfortable and confident on test day". - Review what you can and cannot bring into the test room with you".

-Students with Accommodations: Students with IEPs or 504 plans who wish to apply for accommodations for this test should notify their case managers and/or counselors at least 30 days prior to the test registration deadline.
+Students with Accommodations: Students with IEPs, 504 plans or need Englier learner supports andwish to apply for accommodations for this test should notify their case managers and/or counselors at least 30 days prior to the test registration deadline.
 Please select the link below for more information!